Hybrid divide-and-conquer approach for tree search algorithms: Hybrid divide-and-conquer for backtracking algorithms

 \subsection{Criteria for speed-ups from tree decomposition}

 In the following, we assume to have access to a quantum computer of size $m = \kappa n$, we consider a classical backtracking algorithm $\mathcal A$, which generates a search tree~$\mathcal{T}$.
-As usual, we talk about a particular tree, but have in mind a family of trees induced by the problem family.
+Through the study of a particular tree, one can extrapolate to a family of trees induced by the problem.

-Each vertex of the search tree specifies a sub-instance of the problem and the corresponding sub-tree (which is the search tree of the sub-instance).

 We imagine designing a hybrid algorithm based on the classical algorithm $\mathcal A$, and a quantum algorithm $\mathcal{A}_Q$ used when instances are sufficiently small.